madelinegannon/robotics_in_animation/README.md

 # Robotics in Animation
-Workshop on Robotics in Animation | _[San José State University Department of Design](https://www.sjsu.edu/design/undergraduate-programs/animation-illustration/index.php)_ | February 2023
+Workshop on Robots and Stop Motion Animation | [San José State University Department of Design](https://www.sjsu.edu/design/undergraduate-programs/animation-illustration/index.php) | February 2023

 ## Introduction

-In this workshop, we'll be designing and programming robotic motion-controlled camera paths for a stop-motion animation video.
+In this workshop, we'll be designing and programming robotic motion-controlled camera paths for stop motion animation.

-We'll be using [Rhino 3D and Grasshopper](https://www.rhino3d.com/6/new/grasshopper/) to design the camera motion and focal points.
-And then we will use the [Robots for Grasshopper](https://github.com/visose/Robots) plug-in to program the UR5e robot arm holding our camera to follow our paths.
+We'll be using [Rhino 3D and Grasshopper](https://www.rhino3d.com/6/new/grasshopper/) to design the camera motion and focal points, and the [Robots for Grasshopper](https://github.com/visose/Robots) plug-in to program the UR5e robot arm holding the camera.

 ## Getting Started